encoway/edu/edu/readme.md

 ### Default Value

 In case there's no component registered for an event the EDU map returns a default value: `@none`.
-This value can be overridden on a trigger basis:
+This value can be overridden on a per-trigger basis:

 ```xhtml
 <h:commandLink>